 Brooklyn Bowl was recognized in 2013 by Rolling Stone magazine as one of America’s twenty best music venues.
 It is a one-of-a-kind entertainment hall where you can eat, bowl, and listen to top-of-the-line music performers.

 This is the place to experience the best in hip-hop, funk, indie rock or dance parties. and bowl at the same time.
 Take the L subway to Bedford Avenue.

 709 Lorimer Street, Brooklyn, NY 11211, Phone: (718) 302-3770

 This cozy stylish bar was earlier a local Italian food lunch place and, you’ve guessed it, a candy store is a music room in the back, and vintage charm is all over the place.
 The charm is in its façade, its patterned wallpaper, and its wooden tables.
 The place may feel a little kitschy but the music is top of the line, and the staff is knowledgeable.

 The backroom resembles a train car, but Pepe’s Candy Store’s top attraction is the music stage where the lineup features lots of big local names and up and coming talent.
 They host poetry readings, trivia nights, and the best local bands of various genres.
 Take the L subway to Bedford Avenue or Lorimer Street.

 30 Lafayette Avenue, Brooklyn, NY 11217, Phone: (718) 636-4100

-Brooklyn Academy of Music BAM is one New York’s most interesting and important arts and entertainment venues, The Academy focuses on avant-garde musical performances and the performing arts.
-It is a high-end venue, and brings top-of-the-line performers in various genres like jazz, African, hip hop, or soul.
+Brooklyn Academy of Music BAM is one of New York’s most interesting and important arts and entertainment venues, The Academy focuses on avant-garde musical performances and the performing arts.
+It is a high-end venue and brings top-of-the-line performers in various genres like jazz, African, hip-hop, or soul.